planetscale/connection-examples/rust/sqlx/README.md

-# Connecting to PlanetScale from Rust with mysql-async
+# Connecting to PlanetScale from Rust with sqlx

-This example demonstrates how to connect a Rust application to a PlanetScale database using [mysql_async](mysql-async-example/src/main.rs).
+These examples demonstrate how  [sqlx](sqlx-example/src/main.rs) &mdash; Connect using the [`sqlx` pure Rust SQL crate](https://docs.rs/sqlx/latest/sqlx/).

 Follow the instructions below to find and insert your PlanetScale credentials.